 I don’t have much of a sense of smell.
 It’s always been a bit of a bonus, considering I’m a dentist by profession and spent a lot of time rummaging around in people’s mouths.
 Dealing with a lot of smelly breath.
 But after becoming pregnant, one of the first signs for me was a massive increase in the things I could smell, and how much certain smells affected me.

 Some women report that they cannot abide certain smells, and are put off for life.
 And maybe this is linked in with the ‘cravings’ side of pregnancy.
-But I never realised that my sense of smell could be so good.
+I actually didn’t really have any particular food cravings.
+But I never realised that my sense of smell could be so good, and it did enhance my life during the first few months of being pregnant.

 NB.
-After pregnancy, my sense of smell went right back to pre pregnancy levels.
+After pregnancy, once I had given birth, my sense of smell went right back to pre pregnancy levels.
 So much for that.
 It was good (and also not good) while it lasted.

 Your Feet Get Bigger